chloe-data/chloe-data.github.io/_posts/2019-01-01-museum-visitors.markdown

 <br>
 #### Internal evaluation of prototype
 <b>
-Each of our team members took turn to explain the mentla models behind our designs.
+We explained the mental models behind our designs.
 We discussed and critiqued each other's work.
 Eventually came up with minimum viable prototypes (MVP) for further testing.
 </b>
 <br>
 <br>
 ![Markdown Image][5]
-<figcaption>Discussion and evaluation of wireframes with my teammates.</figcaption>
+<figcaption>Discussion and evaluation of wireframes</figcaption>

 <br>
 <br>